treebeardtech/pytest-deepcov/README.md

 There are various courses of action I can take to make sense of this.
 Re-running the suite, debugging individual tests or opening a PR to run CI can help, but are time consuming.

-Deeptest proposes a way of identifying if your code change has impacted a test without re-running failures.
+Deepcov proposes a way of identifying if your code change has impacted a test without re-running failures.

 ## The Solution

-Deeptest shows lines of code that were run by failing tests, so you can connect test failures with source changes.
+Deepcov shows lines of code that were run by failing tests, so you can connect test failures with source changes.

 ### Pre-req: Capture test coverage and results when you run pytest